vExcess/JITLang/docs.md

 ```

 ### import
 Any type of value can be imported, however you can only import values from files that have exported them.
 You can also only use an import statement in the global scope/ If the file you are importing is exporting a non object (Arrays not included) value then you import like so `import IDENTIFER from "PATH_TO_FILE"`.
 Note that IDENTIFIER can what any valid identifier.
 If the file you are importing exported an object (Arrays not included) then you can import like so `import PROP1, PROP2, PROP3 from "PATH_TO_FILE"` to import select properties from the object into the current scope.
 Or you can use `import IDENTIFER from "PATH_TO_FILE"` to import the entire object as a single variable.
-However if your object has a lot of properties you may want to use the spread syntax `import ... from "PATH_TO_FILE"` which will import every property from the object into the current scope.
+However if your object has a lot of properties you may want to use the wild card syntax `import * from "PATH_TO_FILE"` which will import every property from the object into the current scope.
 The "PATH_TO_FILE" can contain both absolute and relative URLs.
 If using a relative URL then the URL is relative to the file using `import` rather than relative to the compiler.
 Relative URLS start with "./".
 The convention is to use forward slashes `"./lib`, but because of Windows backward slashes are also allowed `".\lib"`.
 Note that the path must be a double quote or single quote literal (Multi-line Strings are NOT allowed and neither are variables).
 You do not need to specify `.jitl` at the end of the path.
 Circular imports are not allowed.
 You can also import from website URLs.

 ### Example 1
 src/lib.jitl